 With the Federal Reserve’s rate hikes potentially over, this year is already shaping up to be a favorable one for fixed income returns following a dismal 2022.
 Investors who rushed for the exits last year, sending money market fund levels soaring to $5.2 trillion, may be wondering if it’s time to retrace their steps.

 At the same time, last year’s painful market reset may have held a silver lining.
 Short-term bond yields have risen from near rock-bottom levels.
 They touched their highest figures in more than 15 years and remain compelling at an average of around 4% in early May.
 In certain parts of the market, high-quality AAA-rated bonds are yielding in the range of 5% to 6%, helping to provide attractive income as well as some cushion against further potential volatility.

-“Starting valuations are one of the most attractive parts of today's short-term bond market,” says Vince Gonzales, fixed income portfolio manager for Short-Term Bond Fund of America® and Capital Group Short Duration Income ETF.
+“Starting valuations are one of the most attractive parts of today's short-term bond market,” says Vince Gonzales, Capital Group fixed income portfolio manager.
 “There's a lot of incremental value compared to what you can get in cash-like investments, with some additional risk.”

 The Federal Reserve raised interest rates by 0.25 percentage points in early May, a continued slowdown from its pace of rate increases in 2022 and one which many Fed watchers predict may be its last.
 As the Fed nears a possible pause or pivot, the market may be hitting an inflection point.